Die Hard Trilogy: Reception

 Die Hard Trilogy was a commercial hit, with sales above 2 million units by 2000.
 It became Probe's most successful release in terms of sales in the UK.

 The PlayStation version was positively reviewed.
 As of June 2017, it holds an 86% ranking at GameRankings.
 Most critics considered the high value-for-money of getting three games in one to be Die Hard Trilogy's strongest point.
 A few even stated that none of the three component games were good enough to stand on their own, but the variety offered by the collection as a whole makes it exceptionally entertaining.
 However, the majority commented that all three component games are outstanding even on their own terms.
-GamePros Scary Larry presented a dissenting opinion; while he highly praised the game's addictive quality and sound effects, he argued that the three segments are ultimately just rehashes of (respectively) Resident Evil, Virtua Cop, and Twisted Metal.
+GamePro presented a dissenting opinion; while they highly praised the game's addictive quality and sound effects, they argued that the three segments are ultimately just rehashes of (respectively) Resident Evil, Virtua Cop, and Twisted Metal.
 The most common criticism was that the Die Harder segment requires the Konami light gun to be enjoyable, since the cursor when using the standard controller is slow and difficult to move.
 The first segment of the game was particularly praised for its deep challenge, requiring players to out-think the enemy.

 Die Hard Trilogy was a finalist for the Computer Game Developers Conference's 1996 "Best Adaptation of Linear Media" Spotlight Award, but lost the prize to I Have No Mouth, and I Must Scream.
 However, Electronic Gaming Monthly editors named it Action Game of the Year.

 The Saturn port also received mostly positive reviews, though it was often compared unfavorably to the PlayStation original.
-GamePros The Rookie said the graphics are not as sharp as the PlayStation version's, especially in the Die Harder segment, but the gameplay is addictive enough to make this relatively unimportant.
+GamePro said the graphics are not as sharp as the PlayStation version's, especially in the Die Harder segment, but the gameplay is addictive enough to make this relatively unimportant.
 Josh Smith stated in GameSpot that the sluggish controls and poor graphics, especially as compared to the PlayStation version, make the first two segments of the game nearly unplayable, since lining up shots in time is awkward and frustrating.
 However, he said that in the third segment the animation is actually better than the PlayStation version's, and that the fast pace and black humor of this segment make it worth buying Die Hard Trilogy all by itself.
 Paul Glancey of Sega Saturn Magazine summarized, "Often when you see compilations like this there's ... one section that stands out as the one that the programmers thought of first and lavished the most attention on, but all three sections of Die Hard Trilogy have their fair share of thrills, great visuals and clever ideas."

 In Germany, the game was banned because of its extreme violence, especially being able to drive through harmless people with blood spilling all over the windshield.